 Soil Creep.
 Soil creep is not likely to occur within Planning Area 6.
-Surficial materials, as well as some of the beds within the Silverado Formation would be the most susceptible to creep, if it was to occur.
-Mitigation measures to reduce the potential impact of soil creep can be implemented during design and grading of the site.
+Surficial materials, as well as grading of the site.
 Specific measures, such as foundation design, setbacks, and removal and recompaction of creep prone materials, should be determined during the design and grading plan review process.